juditacs/wikt2dict/README.md

 would only run triangulating for triangles that contain Latin and skip the others.

-Congratulations, you have successfully finished the test tutorial of wikt2dict.
-Please send your feedback to judit@sch.bme.hu.

 ## Output

 The output is a tab-separated file.
+If you only want the translation pairs you should just cut the first 4 columns:

+    cut -f1-4 <output_file> > <dictionary>

+Or without Wiktionary codes:

+    cut -f2,4 <output_file> > <dictionary>

+Where <output\_file> should be replaced by the output of either the Wiktionary extraction or the triangulating, and <dictionary> is the file where the filtered columns are saved.

+The columns explained in details are below.

 The one extracted from the Wiktionaries has the following columns:

 1. Wiktionary code 1 (language 1)
 2. Word or expression in language 1